gardlab/manuals/labpolicies.md

 * Collect data for ongoing projects in the lab.
 * Take an active role in protocol and research project development.
 If you see a more efficient way to accomplish a task, bring your ideas to the "table".
 * Help mentor undergraduate students in the lab.
 Oftentimes, an undegraduate student will be helping you with your job responsibilites.
 When you are the day-to-day mentor, you are responsible for communicating your expectations, project goals, etc.
 * Develop your own research project using an existing dataset.
 In general, staff are protected ~1 day/week to work on their own project.
 This is unlikely to be "enough" time to see a paper through to completion.
 Thus, depending on your own goals, you will have to work on your paper on your own time in addition to during protected lab time.
+All submitted papers using secondary data will be accompanied by a replication package.
 * Flexibly adapt to weekly needs.
 Although your tasks will be predictable most of the time, things may come up that need attention immediately.
 Adjust your expectations accordingly.
 If someone in the lab or an external collaborator is expecting something of you, communicate an updated due date.
 * Log your hours each week by task and/or project.
 This will guide our expectations for how much time things take to complete.
+* Be available on the weekends for project data collection and/or outreach.
+These hours will be deducted from your M-F schedule (e.g., Monday off, work on Saturday).
+* Update your weekend avilability at the beginning of the semester and anytime scheduling conflicts arise.

 ### Undergraduate Research Assistants
 All of the above, as well as: